lichtenw/Github-PagingLibrary-RxJava-Sample/README.md

 ### Paginator - PublishProcessor

-- BackpressureDrop: The backpressureDrop operator is used to drop requests if it can't handle more than it's capacity 128 requests
+- BackpressureDrop: The backpressureDrop operator is used to drop requests if it can't handle more than it's capacity 128 requests.

-- ConcatMap - To concatenateMap operator is used to handle the output of multiple observables to act like a single observable and preserves the order of the requests.
+- ConcatMap - The concatenateMap operator is used to handle the output of multiple observables to act like a single observable and preserves the order of the requests.

 ## Screenshot